sinistersnare/sinistersnare.github.io/content/ideas.md

 - A data network architecture that powers social media
 	- Social Media should not own its data
 - Email as a new social media product
-	- involves a new email content type, ship apps via email.
+	- Ship apps via email.
 - A fry cart
 	- selling french fries out of a cart!
 - Industrial production